-Alan Baylock (website link) is a jazz composer and leader of the renown "One O'clock Lab Band" at the University of North Texas who will be our January 18 clinician speaking on "Getting started writing music for your big band or combo".
+Alan Baylock (website link) is a jazz composer and leader of the renown "One O'clock Lab Band" at the University of North Texas who was our January 18 clinician speaking on "Getting started writing music for your big band or combo".

 Prior to leading the Grammy nominated "One O'clock", he served as chief arranger for the USAF "Airmen of Note" for 20 years.
 He has written for a "who's who" of jazz and pop artists.
 He graduated from UNT in 1994, where his student writing was featured on their CDs .

-Mike Smith (website link) is a Chicago-based recording artist, professor, who will be our December 7 clinician.
+Mike Smith (website link) is a Chicago-based recording artist, professor, who was our December 7 clinician.

 After playing in the Maynard Ferguson and Buddy Rich big bands, Mike spent 13 years playing lead alto and music contracting for Frank Sinatra.
 Subsequently, he has also played with many jazz greats including Clark Terry, Nat Adderley, and Art Farmer.

 He has recorded 8 CDs under his own name, and is a professor at Chicago College of the Performing Arts at Roosevelt College.